 It was truly a concept hearkening back thousands of years but proved its worth as it remained relatively unchanged until 1866.

 The gauge was set to five feet, wide by today's standards of 4 feet, 8 1/2 inches although during that era nearly everything in relation to the railroad industry was still in the developmental stage.
-To read more about the history of America's first railroad please click here.

 After four years of operations the system was slightly expanded when an incline system was built to serve a new mine, the Pine Ledge Quarry.
 The incline was 315 feet in length and rose to a level of 84 feet.